Will Cranberry Juice Help Me Pass a Drug Test?

-Drugs tests are a part of life.
-For employers they help ensure that a drug-free workplace stays intact.
+Drug tests are a part of life.
+Employers, they help ensure that a drug-free workplace stays intact.
 For employees, they not only incentivize sobriety but allow them to work safely in that drug-free environment.

-Drug tests often occur for pre-employment screenings, during annual physicals, and post-accident investigations.
-In each of these, an employer is trying to determine the functioning ability of their employee.
+Drug tests often occur for pre-employment screenings, annual physicals, and post-accident investigations.

-But for someone with substance use disorder, these tests can be the scariest thing in the world and can lead them to search for ways to pass a drug test.
+But for someone with substance use disorder or who uses recreationally, these tests can be the scariest thing in the world and lead them to search for ways to pass a drug test.

-Among one of the most searched queries is “how to pass a drug test with cranberry juice.”
+Among the most searched queries is “how to pass a drug test with cranberry juice.”
 In this educational resource, we will explore the truth about this claim.